Dani Howard

-Dani Howard (born 1993) is a British composer originally from Hong Kong, where she attended the South Island School.
+Dani Howard (born 1993) is a British composer.

+She was born in Hong Kong, where she attended the South Island School.
 She attended the Royal College of Music between 2011 and 2015, where she studied composition with Jonathan Cole as a Rose Williams Scholar.

 Since graduating, she has worked with orchestras including the Royal Liverpool Philharmonic Orchestra, City Chamber Orchestra of Hong Kong, Southbank Sinfonia, Orchestra Vitae, and Bloomington Symphony Orchestra.
 Most recently she has been one of the composers-in-residence at the International Suoni Dal Golfo Festival of Music and Poetry.

 In 2017, she was selected by ClassicFM to write a new work celebrating the 25th anniversary of the classical music radio station.
 Written for orchestra, her piece 'Argentum' was premiered by the Royal Liverpool Philharmonic Orchestra at the Royal Albert Hall in September 2017.